Lady Shiva: "Brightest Day"

 During the events of the "Brightest Day" crossover, a new martial artist known as the White Canary comes to Gotham and sets a plan into motion to ruin Black Canary's life by framing her for the murder of a European terrorist.
 When Black Canary first encounters the White Canary, she muses that the villain may be Shiva in disguise. but later White Canary pits Black Canary against Lady Shiva in an honor bound match to the death after breaking Black Canary's wrist, thereby making sure she would be killed.
 Both parties accept because White Canary dangles the life of Sin, Black Canary's adopted daughter, as her bait.
-However, the Huntress challenges Shiva instead and even manages to knock her down, to everyone's surprise, even after receiving many blows.
+However, Huntress challenges Shiva instead and even manages to knock her down, to everyone's surprise, even after receiving many blows.
 The death match is stopped when Black Canary rescues Sin herself and points out a technicality, they need not continue the battle to the death immediately and can pick it up at any time in the future.

-The New 52
+The New 52 onward

-In The New 52 (a 2011 reboot of the DC Comics universe), Lady Shiva appears in Nightwing (vol. 3) #0.
-While initially meant only to provide information, Dick Grayson enters the field against orders when Batman is wounded.
-He fights her in his debut as Robin with a costume composed of spare Bat costume parts.
-Lady Shiva easily defeats him but praises his fighting skills and tells him he has too much potential to stay in Batman's shadow.
-Before leaving, Shiva tells Dick Grayson to come find her once he's ready to unlock his full potential.
+Following the New 52 reboot in 2011, a new version of Lady Shiva debuted in 2012.
+This version of Shiva, de-aged and younger compared to her original counterpart, was said to be comparable in age to Dick Grayson (although she hints it is an intended misdirection) and was already a master assassin by the time she was a teenager.
+This version also bore a different costume, appearing in a teal kabuki-like garb and mask, in full gear she appears to have an extremely long, auburn braid with blades embedded in the hair that can be used offensively, but this is merely a wig connected to her mask.
+Some details of her past was revealed, having suffered from a childhood filled with trauma in which left a desire for vengeance and trained to become a martial artist and assassin-for-hire.
+She eventually joined the League of Assassins and named herself "Lady Shiva" after the Hindu god of destruction, serving as a trainer.
+She once had an encounter with Batman and Robin (Dick Grayson), the latter whose potential interest her.
+Among those she has trained included Bronze Tiger (whom she was said to have a long history with) and Red Hood.